Dr. Melody Moh received her PhD in Computer

-professor and former chairperson (Summer 2019 - Summer 2024) of the Dept of
+chairperson (Summer 2019 - Summer 2024) of the Dept of Computer Science at San

-(National Science Foundation) through Break Through Tech (of Cornell
+Foundation) through Break Through Tech (of Cornell University).

-University).
-She has received over $4M federal and private grants in
+She has received over $4M federal and private grants in research and education.

 Dr. Moh’s main research area includes